mrchrisneal/DashPad/docs/index.md

 - **Modular Design**: Enable only the metrics you need
 - **Lightweight**: Minimal resource usage on both server and tablet

+!!! success "DashPad-API and DashPad-Web can be used 100% locally without a connection to the Internet."

 ## DashPad is for you if...

 ✅ You have old tablets gathering dust